Skip to Content

 • R00_DesktopBridge

-To do this you need to go to: Modules, All Modules, search for “R00_” and set start to automatic to both modules as follows:
+To do this, go to Modules > All Modules, search for “R00_” and set the start to “automatic” for both modules, as follows:

 R00_ Modules